-Zen Spot #24 — Mindfulness, meditation and plastered saints with gats February 14, 2018 00:05
+Zen Spot #24 -- Mindfulness, meditation and think-stench of the body electric at 315 Bowery February 14, 2018 00:05

 Midnight in Paris

-The walls of CBGB, the Punk music club in New York City’s Bowery, were true, ambitious, calculated, spiraling and unconscious.
+The walls of CBGB, the Punk music club in New York City’s Bowery were true, ambitious, calculated, spiraling and unconscious.
 Control that could have been exercised over the crucifixion of cheap playbills was turned over to the gods and chance.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.